-- Step 1: Identify Certifiable Elements - Step 2: Develop Safety and Security Design Criteria - Step 3: Develop and Complete Design Criteria Performance Checklist - Step 4: Perform Construction Specification Conformance - Step 5: Identify Additional Safety and Security Test Requirements - Step 6: Perform Testing and Validation in Support of the SSC Program - Step 7: Manage Integrated Tests for the SSC Program - Step 8: Manage "Open Items" in the SSC Program - Step 9: Verify Operational Readiness - Step 10: Conduct Final Determination of Project Readiness and Issue Safety and
+- Step 1: Identify Certifiable Elements - Step 2: Develop Safety and Security Design Criteria - Step 3: Develop and Complete Design Criteria Conformance Checklist - Step 4: Perform Construction Specification Conformance - Step 5: Identify Additional Safety and Security Test Requirements - Step 6: Perform Testing and Validation in Support of the SSC Program - Step 7: Manage Integrated Tests for the SSC Program - Step 8: Manage "Open Items" in the SSC Program - Step 9: Verify Operational Readiness - Step 10: Conduct Final Determination of Project Readiness and Issue Safety and Security Certification

-Security Certification

-By completing these ten steps, it is the primary objective of safety and security certification is to ensure that established safety and security requirements are achieved, and the capital project is safe for revenue service to begin.
+Completing these ten (10) steps ensures that established safety and security requirements are achieved, and the capital project is safe for revenue service to begin.
 This is accomplished through the use of a structured process that establishes safety and security design requirements based on hazard and vulnerability analysis, applicable codes, standards, and criteria.
-This analysis effort is outlined in SMS Component 2.